zuhayrdbse/Grade-Up-Assignment/README.md

-# Formula 1 Championship Manager
+# Formula 1 Championship Management System

 This Java program simulates the manipulation of a Formula 1 racing car championship.
 It allows users to manage drivers, teams, races, and view championship standings through a graphical user interface (GUI) based on Java Swing.